uralerkut/M157_LAB/README_Teacher.md

 ![Capture](https://cloud.githubusercontent.com/assets/10035308/12865832/7d9afb68-cc75-11e5-81b2-4529991e1821.png)

-You can also use your raspberry pi its ip address instead of
+You can also use your raspberry pi its IP-Address instead of

 ```bash
  retropie